Zuchos/Zuchos.github.io/source/_posts/2015-05-23-how-to-write-subscriber-for-akka-streams.markdown

     }
 {% endcodeblock %}

-Now you application is ready to process data incoming data with akka-streams.
+Now your application is ready to process incoming data with akka-streams.
 You may find complete example on [github](https://github.com/Zuchos/akka-http-with-steams)